forestdb/forestdb.org/models/bayesian-data-analysis.md

 # Exercises

 **1. Subjective randomness digest.** We saw in this chapter how to analyze our Bayesian models of cognition by using Bayesian statistical techniques.
-In the end, do you believe either the enriched biased-coin model or the generalized, enriched biased-coin model matched the data well?
-Why or why not?
-If you're unsatisfied, do you have an idea for a better model?
+Pick either the enriched bias coin model or the generalized enriched bias coin model.
+What phenomena was it able to capture?
+What wasn't it able to capture?
+How can you tell?
+Do you have an idea for a better model?

 **2. Bayes in the head vs. Bayes in the notebook.** We've seen in this chapter how we can precisely separate assumptions about our computational-level theory of cognition from the assumptions that go into analyzing our data (and our theory).
 In this exercise, we will try to go between the two ways of looking at these things: by going from a theory and analysis in words, to a theory and analysis in Church (and back).